 What is a Reverse Mortgage and how does it work?

-It is called a Reverse Mortgage because although you borrow money from a lender, the lender makes monthly payments to you, rather than you making monthly payments to the lender, or they provide you with a lump sum either in cash or accessed when you want through a credit line.
+It is called a Reverse Mortgage because although you borrow money from a lender, all principal and interest payments are paid at the end of the loan, rather than in the beginning.
+The lender may make monthly payments to you, rather than you making monthly payments to the lender, or they may provide you with a lump sum, either in cash or accessed when you want through a credit line.
 Funds can be used to pay off existing debt or as you see fit.
-All interest is paid at the end of the loan, rather than in the beginning.

 Some of the Benefits of a Reverse Mortgage: